poulainv/tottem/README.md

 -   Static Generation
 -   Server-side rendering

 When developing an app, pages are usually not static and need to be rendered on-demand depending on the context (ie. user).
 [NextJS documentation](https://nextjs.org/docs) is great.
-However, it can be a bit confusing to deeply understand what's happening when we use NextJS / SSR.
+However, it can be a bit confusing and hard to deeply understand what's happening when we use NextJS / SSR.
 This is a sequence diagram aims explaining how NextJS SSR works in Tottem case:

 [![Tottem](./public/ssr-diagram.png)]()

 ### Deployment

 The app is fully deployed on Zeit Now.
 Configuration can be found in `now.json` file.
-Merge on master trigger new deployment.
+Merging on master trigger new deployment.

 The API runtime is _serverless_ and run via [Now Serverless Functions](https://zeit.co/docs/v2/serverless-functions/introduction).
 As described [here](https://github.com/poulainv/tottem/pull/113#issuecomment-577685621), API performance with Prisma Client is pretty good even with coldstart.